IFRCGo/cbs/Documentation/Contribution/development_environment.md

 ## MongoDB

-[MongoChef](https://studio3t.com) is a great tool - supports cross platform.
+[MongoChef / Studio3T](https://studio3t.com) is a great tool - supports cross platform.
 For using this with Azure and CosmosDB, there is a write-up [here](https://docs.microsoft.com/en-us/azure/cosmos-db/mongodb-mongochef)